Why is our work important?

 The Community Broadcasting Foundation supports community media to create a stronger society through greater participation, engagement, inclusion and cohesion.

 Australian media ownership is increasingly concentrated, mass media is heavily influenced by commercial interests, and ‘fake news’ has alarming impact.

 It has never been more important to have diverse, independent media that can amplify independent, authentic voices who speak their truth.

 Community media’s strength is its locally-owned and operated media hubs active in hundreds of Australian communities.
-Spaces for people from different backgrounds to come together and collaborate to create content enjoyed by nearly 6 million Australians every week.
+Spaces for people from different backgrounds to come together and collaborate to create content enjoyed by more than five million Australians every week.

 The Community Broadcasting Foundation strengthens independent community media.
 Each year we help people share local stories and create connections through radio, television and online to increase and diversify the voices heard in Australian media.

 Why is community media so important?